 One of the biggest reasons for sales and marketing misalignment is down to a lack of empathy.
 Neither group really understands the trials and tribulations of the other.

-The only way for sales and marketing to really understand each other is to join each other’s meetings and observe what they do on a day to day basis.
+The only way for sales and marketing to really understand each other is to join each other’s meetings and observe what they do daily.
 Focus on understanding how each other’s roles complement each other and contribute to a shared sense of customer value.
 And make sure to celebrate each other’s successes.

 Summary

-Sales and marketing working together effectively can help companies to close more deals, boost revenue, and drive growth.
+Sales and marketing working together effectively can help contract manufacturing companies close more deals, boost revenue, and drive growth.
 It can result in shorter buying cycles and fewer wasted leads.

 Alignment between sales and marketing isn't just idealistic.
-It creates a positive competitive and go to market advantage.
+It creates a positive competitive and go-to-market advantage.
 So why wait?
-Start bringing your sales and marketing teams together now and start hitting those revenue and growth targets.
+Start bringing your sales and marketing teams together and hit those revenue and growth targets.